-A laboratory-fortified blank (LFB) is a reagent-water sample (with associated preservatives) to which a known concentration of the analyte(s) of interest has been added.
-The LFB may be used as the LCS (5020B.4) if the method requires a preliminary sample extraction or digestion.
+A laboratory-fortified blank (LFB) is a reagent-water sample (with associated preservatives) to which a known concentration of the analytes of interest have been added.
+The LFB may be used as the LCS (5020 B.4) if the method requires a preliminary sample extraction or digestion.

 An LFB is used to evaluate laboratory performance and analyte recovery in a blank matrix.
-Its concentration should be high enough to be measured precisely, but not high enough to be irrelevant to measured environmental concentrations.
-The analyst should rotate LFB concentrations to cover different parts of the calibration range.
+Ideally, the concentration is high enough to be measured precisely, but not high enough to be irrelevant to measured environmental concentrations.
 As a minimum, include one LFB with each sample set (batch) or on a 5% basis, whichever is more frequent.
 (The definition of a batch is typically project-specific.)

-Process the LFB through all sample-preparation and -analysis steps.
-Use an added concentration of at least 10 × MDL, at or below the midpoint of the calibration curve, a method-specified level, or a level specified in a project plan's data quality objectives.
-Ideally, the LFB concentration should be less than the MCL (if the contaminant has one).
+Process the LFB through all sample preparation and analysis steps.
+Use an added concentration of at least $10 \times MDL$, at or below the midpoint of the calibration curve, a method-specified level, or a level specified in a project plan's data quality objectives.
+Ideally, the LFB concentration is less than the MCL (if the contaminant has one).
 Depending on method requirements, prepare the addition solution from either the same reference source used for calibration or an independent source.
 Evaluate the LFB for percent recovery of the added analytes by comparing results to method-specified limits, control charts, or other approved criteria.
-If LFB results are out of control, take corrective action, including re-preparation and re-analysis of associated samples if required.
+If LFB results are out of control, take corrective action, including re-preparation and reanalysis of associated samples if required.
 Use LFB results to evaluate batch performance, calculate recovery limits, and plot control charts.